 Pearler’s fee structure is in keeping with their overall ethos of transparency and fairness.

-- Flat brokerage fee of $9.50 per trade transaction.
+- Flat brokerage fee of AU $9.50 per trade transaction for Australian stocks.

 Pros and cons